github/codeql-coding-standards/c/cert/src/rules/MEM33-C/CopyStructsWithAFlexibleArrayMemberDynamically.md

-# MEM33-C: Copy structures containing a flexible array member using memcpy or a similar function.
+# MEM33-C: Copy structures containing a flexible array member using memcpy or a similar function

 This query implements the CERT-C rule MEM33-C: